 Graduates from the hospitality management associate of technology program have a wide variety of entry level career options, which include restaurants, institutional food service, coops, educational institutions, hospitals, hotels and lodging operations, nursing and personal care facilities, catering services and sales.

-Graduates of this program accept positions as general/assistant managers, hotel/restaurant managers, executive chefs, or front line supervisors.
-They are sought after by government employers, such as the School Food Administration, Food and Drug Administration, Health Services, and correctional facilities, as well as by many businesses/companies within the hospitality industry, such as cruise lines, hospitals, educational institutions, and casinos.
+Students who graduate with a degree in hospitality and tourism management accept positions as general/assistant managers, hotel/restaurants managers, executive chefs, or front line supervisors.
+They are sought after by government employers, such as the School Food Administration, Food and Drug Administration, health services, and correctional facilities, as well as by many business/companies within the hospitality industry, such as cruise lines, hospitals, educational institutions and casinos.
 Others are self-employed as caterers, restaurant owners/operators, personal chefs, hotel/lodging operators, and bed and breakfast owners/operators.

 Earnings, job growth and education levels noted are from the U.S. Bureau of Labor Statistics (National), and CareerOneStop/U.S. Department of Labor (Michigan).